agroce/rb_tree_demo/blogpost.md

      interesting API calls
    - DeepState will handle running multiple tests; the fuzzer or symbolic execution engine will provide the "outer loop"

 - Fix the length of each API call sequence to a fixed value, rather than randomly choosing it.
-The `#define LENGTH 100` at the top of the file controls how many functions we call in each test.
-Having bytes be in somewhat the same positions in every test is helpful for mutation-based fuzzers, and extremely long tests will go beyond libFuzzer's default byte length
+   - The `#define LENGTH 100` at the top of the file controls how many functions we call in each test
+   - Having bytes be in somewhat the same positions in every test is helpful for mutation-based fuzzers, and extremely long tests will go beyond libFuzzer's default byte length

 - Replace various `rand() % NNN` calls with `DeepState_Int()`, `DeepState_Char()` and `DeepState_IntInRange(...)` calls
    - DeepState provides calls to generate most of the basic data types you want, optionally over restricted ranges